 We are the largest gold loan NBFC in India in terms of loan portfolio.
-According to the IMaCS Research & Analytics Industry Report, Gold Loans Market in India, 2015 ("IMaCS Industry Report (2015)"), we were ranked the largest gold loan company in India in terms of loan portfolio.
+According to the IMaCS Research & Analytics Industry Report, Gold Loans Market in India, 2017 ("IMaCS Industry Report 2017"), we were ranked the largest gold loan company in India in terms of loan portfolio.
 We provide personal loans and business loans secured by gold jewelry, or Gold Loans, primarily to individuals who possess gold jewelry but are not able to access formal credit within a reasonable time, or to whom credit may not be available at all, to meet unanticipated or other short-term liquidity requirements.
-According to the IMaCS Industry Report 2015, as of March 31, 2015 our branch network was the largest among gold loan NBFCs in India.
-Our Gold Loan portfolio as of September 30, 2016 comprised approximately 7.17 million loan accounts in India that we serviced through 4,327 branches across 23 states, the national capital territory of Delhi and five union territories in India.
-As of September 30, 2016 we employed 23,961 persons in our operations.
+According to the IMaCS Industry Report 2017, as of March 31, 2016 our branch network was the largest among gold loan NBFCs in India.
+Our Gold Loan portfolio as of December 31, 2016 comprised approximately 7.32 million loan accounts in India that we serviced through 4,308 branches across 23 states, the national capital territory of Delhi and five union territories in India.
+As of December 31, 2016 we employed 24,150 persons in our operations.

 We are a "Systemically Important Non-Deposit Taking NBFC" (NBFC-ND-SI) headquartered in the south Indian state of Kerala.
 Our operating history has evolved over a period of 77 years since M George Muthoot (the father of our Promoters) founded a gold loan business in 1939 under the heritage of a trading business established by his father, Ninan Mathai Muthoot, in 1887.
 Since our formation, we have broadened the scale and geographic scope of our gold loan operations so that, as of March 31, 2012, we were India's largest provider of Gold Loans.
 For the years ended March 31, 2012, 2013, 2014 2015 and 2016, revenues from our Gold Loan business constituted 99.12% 98.77%, 98.07% 98.19% and 98.49% respectively, of our total income.
 In addition to our Gold Loans business, we provide money transfer services through our branches as sub-agents of various registered money transfer agencies and also provide collection agency services.
 We also operate three windmills in the state of Tamil Nadu.
 In February 2014, we entered the business of providing cash withdrawal services through white label ATMs to customers using cards issued to them by commercial banks.
+We also provide micro-finance, housing finance and insurance broking services through our subsidiaries.
 We believe that these services will enable us to improve our visibility as well as record increased customer presence in our branches.